MarioniLab/BarcodeSwapping2017/README.md

 * [van der Valk et al.](http://www.biorxiv.org/content/early/2017/08/22/179028) do not identify excessive barcode swapping on HiSeq X (they also have an excellent and in-depth introduction to the barcode swapping phenomenon)

-* [Costello et al.](https://link.springer.com/article/10.1186/s12864-018-4703-0) have produced a very comprehensive overview of the swapping they have observed in their lab.
+* [Costello et al.](https://link.springer.com/article/10.1186/s12864-018-4703-0) have produced a very comprehensive overview of the swapping they have observed in their lab for a variety of bulk sequencing studies.